MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 [![Shows a flow of a copilot with the prompt dialog page type](media/prompt-dialog-flow-v3.svg)](media/prompt-dialog-flow-v3.svg#lightbox)

+The following gives an overview of the typical flow from the user's perspective and how it's achieved in AL code.

 ||In UI|In AL code|Learn more|
 |-|-|-|-|
 |1|User starts the copilot experience by selecting an action on a page.|An `action` control on a page runs the PromptDialog type page|[Launch experience](#launch-experience)|